 Your first day is all about proving that you deserve to be there.
 You want people to know that your hiring manager made an excellent selection in hiring you.
 The first step in leaving a positive impression: show up early.

-HPU’s employer relations specialist, Lindsay Scott, suggests practicing your route to work before your first day begins.
+HPU’s director of corporate relations, Lindsay Scott, suggests practicing your route to work before your first day begins.

 “If your route to get to and from your internship or job is unfamiliar, practice it,” Scott says.
 “Always allow for extra time for unexpected traffic and delayed trains, so that you can still arrive early.”

 Instead of showing up late, disheveled from the commute, you will be confident in knowing that you’ll arrive early.

 You’ve heard the adage “dress for success.”
 Look professional, bring a padfolio and wear comfortable and appropriate shoes.
 However, being presentable also involves understanding the company culture.
 If everyone in the office wears suits, dress like them.
 If everyone shows up in slacks and button-down shirts or skirts, blouses and sweaters, dress that way.

 “Dressing appropriately demonstrates that you are organized, professional, and knowledgeable about the company culture,” says Scott.
 “It’s about conveying that you are the perfect fit for the role.
 One way to do that is by dressing the part.”

 During your interview, you will have noticed the attire of the people who interviewed you.
 If you forgot to observe this detail, ask the human resources person before your first day.
 By being presentable on your first day, you give the impression of competence and fit – two qualities you want your colleagues to remember about you.